-There are a great many poisonous creatures (and plants) in Australia, and extreme caution should be taken while out and about (e.g. check your boots each time before you put them on, watch where you put your hands and feet, do not touch or approach any wildlife, specifically snakes, spiders, etc.).
-It is advisable to familiarize yourself with these poisonous species prior to your tour (there is a range of data online, but see here for example).
+There are a great many poisonous creatures (and plants) in Australia and extreme caution should be taken whilst out and about (e.g. check your boots each time before you put them on, watch where you put your hands and feet, do not touch, or approach any wildlife (e.g. specifically snakes, spiders etc.)).
+It is advisable to familiarize yourself with these poisonous species prior to your tour (there is a range of data online but see here).
 Sturdy walking boots are essential to give feet and ankles added protection.
-It is important that you follow your guide/leader's advice, and if you see any snakes, etc., the information has to be passed on as quickly as possible so that everyone is aware of the potential danger.
+It is essential that you follow your guide/leader's advice and if you see any snakes etc. the information is passed on as quickly as possible so that everyone is aware of the potential danger.